An Oswego Salute to the Class of 2017

 Vice President of Operations, Programming Sales, Home Box Office Inc. (HBO)

 Aunrée J. Houston ’00 is an HBO executive, an empowerment coach, an entrepreneur, a creative force across multiple disciplines and a philanthropist for the arts.
-He holds a BA in communications and theatre from SUNY Oswego and a certificate in personal and organizational coaching from New York University School of Professional Studies.
+He holds a B.A. in communications with a minor in theatre from SUNY Oswego and a certificate in personal and organizational coaching from New York University School of Professional Studies.
 He studied drama therapy at New York University’s Steinhardt School of Culture, Education and Human Development.
 He is a member of the National Association for Multi‐Ethnicity in Communication and the Public Relations Society of America.
 He is a board member for ABC&C Coaching and Consulting.

 Aunrée is principal coach and chief creative officer of his company, AUNRÉE JAC.
 The company houses his coaching business and creative offerings including therapeutic theatre.
 He’s an actor, singer, theatre director and playwright.
 Aunrée contributes to the business of fashion and to the development of artists throughout New York City.
 He’s an avid patron of the arts.
 Aunrée is a Harlem native and currently resides in New York City.